• Category:

 • Install plug protectors to prevent heat loss through unused electrical plugs.

-• Fill the gaps and cracks around where utilities like cable and water come into your home.
+• Close gaps and cracks around where utilities like cable and water come into your home.

 4. Bleed your radiators and install reflectors

-Don’t wait until you’re stuck with a cold radiator on a frigid day.
-“Bleed” your radiators in advance of cold weather to ensure that they’re heating your home efficiently.
-Air can get trapped inside the coils of your radiator and impair its ability to emit heat.
-Fortunately, bleeding your radiator, or letting that air out, is an easy task:
+Prevent cold radiators on a frigid day.
+Bleed your radiators in advance of cold weather to ensure air doesn’t get trapped in them, blocking the flow of heat.
+Fortunately, bleeding your radiator to let out trapped air is an easy task:

 • Turn off the heat before you do anything.

 • On the side near the top of your radiator, you’ll find the bleed valve.
-It’s easy to turn if you have a radiator key (available at most hardware stores), but a pair of pliers can sometimes work.
+Turn it with a radiator key (available at most hardware stores) or a pair of pliers.

 • Turn counterclockwise about half a turn, going slowly and listening for a hissing sound.
 That’s the air escaping as hot water takes its place.